huang-yi/shadowfax/docs/english.md

 $ php artisan swoole:http watch
 ```

-> The watch command only uses in the development environment.
-The processes will automatically reload when file changes.
+> It is recommended to use this command only in development environment.
+This command can reload the processes
+  automatically when file changes.
 It will greatly improve your development experience.
-This command relies on inotify extension, and you can use this
+This command relies on inotify
-  command `pecl install inotify` to install.
+  extension, and you can run the command `pecl install inotify` to install.

 ## Nginx Configuration